oneapi-src/level-zero-spec/scripts/core/INTRO.md

 The ${Xx} driver API is implemented within a _${x}_vendor.dll_, which is copied on the system during installation of the device driver;
 where "_vendor_" is chosen by the device vendor.

-This API does not define an Installable Client Driver (ICD), however it is expected that users of this API would prefer to implement their own device abstraction layer and communicate directly with the device-driver.
+This API does not define an Installable Client Driver (ICD), as it is expected that users of this API would prefer to implement their own device abstraction layer and communicate directly with the device-driver.

 ${"##"} Environment Variables